GLOBAL MARKETS-Stocks, oil fall after ISM report

 The report missed economists' forecasts for a reading of 55.5, according to a Reuters survey.
 A reading above 50 indicates expansion in the sector.

-The euro rose against the yen and rallied from two-week lows versus the U.S. dollar to trade little changed after European Central Bank chief Mario Draghi gave a more upbeat assessment of the euro zone than expected, reducing expectations for further monetary easing.
+The euro rallied from two-week lows against the U.S. dollar after European Central Bank chief Mario Draghi gave a more upbeat assessment of the euro zone than expected, reducing expectations of further monetary easing.

 Draghi, in comments after the ECB kept rates unchanged at 1 percent, said the euro zone's economy was likely to recover this year, although the outlook remained vulnerable to downside risks.
 He added that inflation was likely to remain above 2 percent this year..